Cumulo-pro/cumulo-limonata-infra/docs/Limonata-Node-Installation-Guide.md

 ## 9. Next step

-Once the node is synced, continue with key and validator creation → see [`validator/`](../validator).
+Once the node is synced, continue with key and validator creation: see `Limonata-Validator-Setup-Guide.md` in `docs/`.